What is a Soft Credit Check?

 Soft Credit Check

-When you apply for financial products, you’ll likely face credit checks.
-It’s important to know the difference between soft and hard credit checks.
-This helps you manage your credit score.
-This guide explains what a soft credit check is, how it works, and why it matters.
+When you apply for financial products, you may face credit checks.
+This guide explains what a soft credit check is.
+It shows how it works and why it matters for your finances.

 What Is A Soft Credit Check?

-A soft credit check is also known as a soft credit search or soft search.
-It lets lenders see your credit history without affecting your credit score.
-Soft credit checks can’t be seen by other companies.
-They won’t impact your future credit applications.
-Only you can see them on your own credit report.
+A soft credit check is also called a soft search.
+It lets lenders view your credit history without harming your credit score.
+Other companies cannot see soft credit checks on your credit report.
+They will not affect future credit applications.
+Only you can see them when you view your own credit report.

-Lenders may perform a soft credit check when you apply for a loan or service.
+Lenders may perform a soft check when you apply for a loan or service.
 It gives them an initial look at your finances.
-This helps them decide if your application might succeed.
+An offer of credit is subject to status and affordability checks.

 When Are Soft Credit Checks Used?

-• Pre-approval checks: When lenders check if you qualify for a loan or credit card
+• Pre-approval checks: Lenders check if you qualify for a loan or credit card

-• Quotation searches: When you look for quotes for insurance or loans
+• Quote searches: You look for quotes for insurance or loans

-• Background checks: When employers or letting agencies verify your identity
+• Background checks: Employers or letting agencies verify who you are

-• Self-checks: When you check your own credit report or score
+• Self-checks: You check your own credit report or credit score

-• Mobile phone contract applications: When phone companies assess you
+• Mobile phone contract requests: Mobile phone companies assess you

-• Credit monitoring: When services check your credit score for you
+• Tracking services: Services check your credit score for you

 What Does A Soft Credit Check Show?

-A soft credit check shows basic details about you:
+A soft check shows basic details about you.
+Here is what lenders can see:

 • Name and address